ccp84/dinogames_api/README.md

 * For use of dj-rest-auth I followed the documentation [here](https://dj-rest-auth.readthedocs.io/en/latest/installation.html)
 * Serializing date time field https://www.django-rest-framework.org/api-guide/fields/#datetimefield
 * To return a filtered list of reviews specific to the logged in user I followed the [DRF guide to using backend filters here](https://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend)
+* To add the extra fields to the Game queryset for calculating and returning numbers of thumbs up and thumbs down ratings, I read the topics listed in the documentation [here as an overview of aggregation](https://docs.djangoproject.com/en/3.2/topics/db/aggregation/#cheat-sheet) and also [this part of the documentation](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#std-fieldlookup-exact) for producing the correct SQL query string.

 ### Code used from other sources

 * Custom serializer built from the base code of the rest-auth repository [here](https://github.com/iMerica/dj-rest-auth/blob/master/dj_rest_auth/registration/serializers.py)
-* Custom permission class `IsOwnerOrReadOnly` taken from DRF documentation [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)
+* Custom permission class `IsAuthorOrReadOnly` based on the DRF documentation [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)

 ### Media and images